-Palatino takes the reigns of the program at Curry following one season at Mount Ida College.
+Palatino took the reigns of the program at Curry in the Fall of 2018 following one season at Mount Ida College.
 During her lone season with the Mustangs, Palatino made history to tie program’s most wins since joining the Great Northeast Athletic Conference in 2007.
 She was involved in all facets of team development including academics, film breakdown, and cultural development among much more.
 In addition to her coaching duties, Palatino was the advisor of the Student-Athlete Advisory Committee and Game Management.

 She holds a National Diploma, Advanced National Diploma, and Premier Diploma from United Soccer Coaches (Formerly NSCAA).
 She also holds her E license from USSF.
 Palatino was also selected into the United Soccer Coaches "30 Under 30" Program, a year-long education and mentorship opportunity for a select few up-and-comers who have made coaching their career of choice.
 The United Soccer Coaches 30 Under 30 Program is designed to give participants exposure to mentorship, and the opportunity to take advantage of educational offerings, such as diplomas and the United Soccer Coaches Convention.